metricly/metricly-docs/content/api/api-widgets.md

 {{% expand "View method details."%}}

 {{% notice tip %}}
 Creating a widget on a dashboard is a multi-step process.
 This endpoint is the first step.
-For the widget to _appear_ on the dashboard, it must also be assigned a gridStackContents value from the Dashboards API (PUT method).
+For the widget to _appear_ on the dashboard, it must also be assigned a gridstackContents value from the Dashboards API (PUT method).
 {{% /notice %}}

 ### Parameters